Vincent-Saillard/Marvel-Front/README.md

 * Footer with links to my Github and linkedin pages

 All responsive.
-Project is hosted on Netlify fot front-end.
+Project is hosted on Netlify for front-end.
 Back-end is done and hosted on Northflank.

 ## Getting Started